There are so many things to do in County Galway, but here are the top 10.

 4. Go to a festival

 There are festivals across the county and taking place all year round, so no matter when you visit, you’re bound to find something great.
 Wander through a city of tents and take in the atmosphere as arts, food, or history is celebrated.
+The Galway International Arts Festival has a rich tradition of producing captivating and engaging work, which has gone on to tour the world.

 5. Take a pilgrimage